Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

-To demonstrate rFIA's capacity to simplify development of unit-level small domain estimators of forest variables, we use a Bayesian mixed-effects model to estimate multi-decadal trends in merchantable wood volume in Washington County, Maine.
-This process consists of four primary stages: (1) extract survey design information associated with the most recent ``current volume'' inventory in Maine; (2) produce plot-level summaries of merchantable volume for all FIA plot visits within our target population; (3) fit a Bayesian linear mixed-effects model to estimate plot- and strata-level mean merchantable volume conditional on time, accounting for repeated inventory plot observations; and (4) summarize regression coefficients estimated by the model using post-stratified design weights, yielding a ``robust'' model-based estimator of temporal trends in total merchantable wood volume across Washington County.
+To demonstrate rFIA's capacity to simplify development of unit-level small domain estimators of forest variables, we use a Bayesian multi-level model to estimate multi-decadal trends in merchantable wood volume in Washington County, Maine.
+This process consists of four primary stages: (1) extract survey design information associated with the most recent ``current volume'' inventory in Maine; (2) produce plot-level summaries of merchantable volume for all FIA plot visits within our target population; (3) fit a Bayesian multi-level linear model to estimate plot- and stratum-level trends in mean merchantable volume, accounting for repeated inventory plot observations; and (4) summarize regression model coefficients using post-stratified design weights, yielding a robust model-based estimator of temporal trends in total merchantable wood volume across Washington County.
 Note that in this case study, domains are defined by spatial, temporal, and biophysical boundaries, i.e., by the spatial boundary of Washington County, by individual years over the period 1999-2025, and by the unknown extent of timberland (defined below) in the region.

 FIA records merchantable wood volume of all trees (d.b.h.$\, \geq \,$12.7cm) on forested inventory plots.
-The \textit{volume} function in rFIA uses these observations to produce population estimates and plot-level summaries of merchantable wood volume in the bole and sawtimber portions of trees.
+The volume() function in rFIA uses these observations to produce population estimates and plot-level summaries of merchantable wood volume in the bole and sawtimber portions of trees.
 We consider net merchantable bole volume herein, defined as the volume of wood in the central stem of trees (d.b.h.$\, \geq \,$12.7cm), from a 30.5cm stump to a minimum 10.2cm top diameter, or to where the central stem breaks into limbs all of which are $\leq \,$10.2cm in diameter \citep{database}.
 Volume loss due to rot and form defect are deducted.
-Further, FIA defines timberland as the subset of forestland that is capable of producing crops of industrial wood and is not withdrawn from timber utilization by legal statute or administrative regulation (i.e., excludes wilderness areas) \citep{database}.
+Further, FIA defines timberland as the subset of forestland that is capable of producing crops of industrial wood and is not withdrawn from timber utilization by legal statute or administrative regulation (i.e., it excludes wilderness areas) \citep{database}.